 Cheapest Car Insurance for Drivers With a DUI in Missouri

-Drivers in Missouri with a serious traffic violation like a DUI pay more for car insurance.
+Drivers in Missouri with a serious traffic violation like a DUI pay more for car insurance and might also need to file an SR-22.
 The average cost of car insurance for residents with a DUI is $1,852 per year.
 Drivers without a DUI pay $1,305.

 Insurance companies offering the lowest rates for drivers in Missouri with a DUI are: